akashjkhamkar/NoteArc/README.md

 <img src="/app/src/main/ic_launcher-playstore.png" alt="logo" width="200"/>

 # NoteArc
-A minimalistic guitar tuner and pitch detector
+#### A minimalistic guitar tuner and pitch detector

+this project is my first android app and the submission for cs50 2020. thank you david and tommy !

 created using
  - [TarsosDsp](https://github.com/JorenSix/TarsosDSP) (TarsosDSP is a Java library for audio processing)  .